 This is also the beginning of Europe’s longest glacier, and the region is a UNESCO World Heritage site.
 The Eiger Trail begins at Eiger Glacier Station and climbs along the rocks at the foot of the north face to Alpiglen, where it ends.

 The most popular way to get to the top of Jungfrau is via Grindelwald station.
 You’ll take a cogwheel railway that climbs up the northeast flank of the Jungfrau, making a number of stops along the way, including Kleine Scheidegg.
 The two-hour ascent is an unforgettable experience with stunning views.

 The Swiss National Park first opened its doors in 1914 in the Engadiner Valley.
 Swiss National Park is one of Europe’s oldest natural preserves, located along the Italian border, and (believe it or not!) is Switzerland’s only national park.

-Approximately 175 square kilometers of hollows, rapidly flowing river banks, and limestone caves are included within the park’s boundaries.
+The park’s boundaries include approximately 175 square kilometers of hollows, rapidly flowing river banks, and limestone caves.

 During the winter, when the forest mountain of this national park is blanketed in snow, it’s even more spectacular.
 Visitors who enjoy nature will love exploring these huge pathways; nevertheless, they should avoid them to protect the natural environment and habitat.